Becoming a Music Major

 PLEASE NOTE: If you apply to UVM as a music major, you must complete an Entrance (Level II) Audition before the Admissions Office will review your application.
 Please contact us for more information.

-Current UVM students may schedule an Entrance (Level II) Audition on one of the Audition Days or at the beginning or end of each semester.
+Current UVM students may schedule an Entrance Audition on one of the designated Audition Days or at the beginning or end of each semester.
 Please contact us for more information.
 You must pass the Entrance Audition before you can declare music as your major.

-Do I have to audition to become a music minor?
+Do I have to audition to minor in music?

 Students interested in minoring in music are NOT required to take an Entrance (Level II) Audition.
-Minors must pass a Level I audition for private lessons, which is scheduled directly through the private lesson instructor.
+Minors may be required to pass an informal audition (Level I) for private lessons, which is scheduled directly through the private lesson instructor.
 Requirements for passing a Level I vary from teacher to teacher.

-I'm interested in majoring with a concentration in Music Technology & Business.
+I'm interested in pursuing a B.A. in Music Technology & Business.
 Do I have to do an Entrance Audition on an instrument?

 Yes, all music majors must pass an Entrance Audition.
 We ask this of prospective music majors because we believe that the most successful audio engineers have a strong music background (including music reading and theory), and because all music majors should be evaluated with the same standards.